 A brief overview of the history of COPD Management from the 1940s to 1960.

 As the inhalation therapy profession was developing, the acronym COPD did not yet exist.
 In the late 1950s and early 1960s, pulmonary emphysema was identified as the most common chronic disease of the lung.
-This gallery will focus on the management of emphysema in the early years of our profession.

 Image from February 1960 issue of INHALATION THERAPY